 We took the ferry over to Iona and spent a couple of hours strolling around the sites and exploring the few shops on the island.

-In addition to the abbey, there are some art galleries, craft shops, farm shops, beaches and a small graveyard with the graves of ancient Scottish kings.
+In addition to the abbey, there are art galleries, craft shops, farm shops, beaches, and a small graveyard containing the graves of ancient Scottish kings.

 To get to Iona, take the local Caledonian MacBrayne ferry from Fionnphort, Mull.
 The crossing takes 5 minutes, and it’s a 10-minute walk to the Abbey.
 Up-to-date crossing times are on the Iona Abbey website.